 All Types of Coal Are Not Created Equal

 Coal is a sedimentary black or dark brown rock that varies in composition.
-Some types of coal burn hotter and cleaner while others contain high moisture content and compounds that contribute to acid rain and other pollution when they're burned.
+Some types of coal burn hotter and cleaner, while others contain high moisture content and compounds that contribute to acid rain and other pollution when burned.

 Coals of varying composition are used as a combustible fossil fuel for generating electricity and producing steel around the world.
-It has been the fastest growing energy source worldwide in the 21st century, according to the International Energy Agency.
+It has been the fastest growing energy source worldwide in the 21st century, according to the International Energy Agency (IEA)

 About Coal Production

-People don't "produce" coal.
-Geological processes and decaying organic matter create it over thousands of years.
-It's mined from underground formations or "seams," through underground tunnels, or by removing large areas of the earth's surface.
+Geological processes and decaying organic matter create coal over thousands of years.
+It's mined from underground formations or "seams," through underground tunnels, or by removing large areas of the Earth's surface.
 The excavated coal must be cleaned, washed, and processed to prepare it for commercial use.

 China currently produces more coal than any other country in the world, although its proven reserves rank fourth behind the U.S., Russia, and India.
 The IEA estimates that global supply should increase at a rate of about 0.6 percent through 2020.